First visual and hearing screening programme established for children in Uganda

 About UK Aid Match

-The UK Aid Match scheme was set up by the Department for International Development (DFID) to boost public support for charities helping to transform lives in developing countries.
+The UK Aid Match scheme was set up by the Foreign, Commonwealth & Development Office (FCDO) to boost public support for charities helping to transform lives in developing countries.
 It doubles public donations to appeals run by British international development charities, in recognition of the public's generosity and the wide range of causes they support.